beneath-hq/beneath/docs/example-applications/lending-club.md

 ### Create a Project

-The first thing to do before writing data to Beneath is decide on the Project that will hold the Stream.
+The first thing to do before writing data to Beneath is decide on the Project directory that will hold the Stream.
 With the Beneath CLI, within my user account `epg`, I create a project named `lending-club`:
 ```bash
 beneath project create epg/lending-club
 ```